 Prisoners without wilderness

 Shut your eyes and block your ears.
 Ignore the smells around you.
-Mask the taste and the feel of your modern life.
+Mask the taste and feel of your modern life.

 Then imagine yourself being transported away from all that is urban, built and developed and gently landing in a wilderness.